 Employers May Avoid Hiring Smokers as Health Care Reform Kicks In

-Although companies wont be required to provide health insurance that meets the laws various requirements until 2014, a growing number of U.S. companies are starting to treat certain employees differently.
-Under a provision of the ACA, smokers can be charged up to 50 percent more than nonsmokers for health insurance.
+As the American Care Act phases in its requirements, some U.S. companies might treat certain employees differently.
+Under the law, smokers can be charged up to 50 percent more than nonsmokers for health insurance.

 By Shannon GreenSeptember 06, 2012

 Your article was successfully shared with the contacts you provided.